President of the Organising Committee for the Olympic Games: Other offices held

 Presidents of the Olympic Organizing Committee have gone on to or have served in other high offices.

 Joseph Goebbels who headed the organizing committees for the 1936 Winter Olympics and 1936 Summer Olympics served as Chancellor of Germany for one day in 1945 before committing suicide.

 Konstantin Chernenko was the leader of the Soviet Union while also being the President of the OCOG.

 Elected office

 David R. Francis who headed the organizing committee for the 1904 Summer Olympics served as Governor of Missouri prior to heading the organizing committee.
 He later briefly served as the United States Ambassador to Russia.

 Following the 2002 Winter Olympics in Salt Lake City, Mitt Romney ran for Governor of Massachusetts and was elected Governor with nearly 50% of the vote in the election.
 He served one term as governor.
 He was the Republican nominee for President of the United States in the 2012 Presidential Election but lost to then-incumbent President Barack Obama.
 Sixteen years after the Winter Olympics, Romney would go on be to elected Senator for the state of Utah following the midterm election.

-Yoshirō Mori who headed of the organizing committee for the 2020 Summer Olympics in Tokyo until 2021, he served as Prime Minister of Japan from 2000 to 2001.
+Yoshirō Mori who headed the organizing committee for the 2020 Summer Olympics in Tokyo until 2021, he served as Prime Minister of Japan from 2000 to 2001.

+Michel Barnier who headed of the organizing committee for the 1992 Winter Olympics in Albertville is since the September 5, 2024, the 104th Prime Minister of France.